-Geneva – The Swiss Parliamentary Group for Tibet has sent a letter to the CEO of Thermo Fisher Scientific in the USA, asking him to clarify Thermo Fisher's activities in Tibet.
-"The Parliamentary Group for Tibet is concerned about the involvement of Thermo Fisher Inc. in the mass collection of DNA samples from the Tibetan people and demands clarification about the company's activities in Tibet," the letter stated.
+Geneva – "The Parliamentary Group for Tibet is concerned about the involvement of Thermo Fisher Inc. in the mass collection of DNA samples from the Tibetan people and demands clarification about the company's activities in Tibet," says an open letter of the Swiss Parliamentary Group for Tibet, which was sent to the CEO of Thermo Fisher Scientific in the USA, asking him to clarify Thermo Fisher's activities in Tibet.

-"The DNA data is stored in databases of the PRC police in Tibet.
-Their use or disclosure can therefore not be controlled.
+"The DNA data is stored in the databases of the PRC police in Tibet.
+Their use or disclosure cannot therefore be controlled.
 The mass collection of data only "on the basis of suspicion and reservation" cannot be justified by "fighting crime".
 Such a practice seems to us to be in contradiction with the control of "ethical and responsible sales" that you claim to apply," the letter added.

-The Swiss Parliamentary Group for Tibet asked the company to dispel any doubts about its support for the Chinese government's repressive practices in Tibet, and to describe in detail the measures it takes to guarantee the ethical use of the material it supplies and the data it collects in Tibet.
+The Swiss Parliamentary Group for Tibet asked the company to dispel any doubts about its support for the Chinese government's repressive practices in Tibet and to describe in detail the measures it takes to guarantee the ethical use of the material it supplies and the data it collects in Tibet.

 The group has asked the company to terminate its relations with China if it does not respond satisfactorily to the questions posed or if it is unable to provide sufficient guarantees.

 Leaders and MPs from around the world have expressed their concern at the "collection of DNA from Tibetans without their consent" and called for sanctions to be taken against companies involved in mass DNA collection in Tibet.
-Tibetan activists demand that Thermo Fisher stop selling DNA kits to China, and have staged protests around the world to denounce China for stealing Tibetan DNA and violating the human rights of Tibetans inside Tibet.
+Tibetan activists demand that Thermo Fisher stop selling DNA kits to China and have staged protests around the world to denounce China for stealing Tibetan DNA and violating the human rights of Tibetans inside Tibet.